RuobinGong/RuobinGong.github.io/_pages/publications.md

 {% include base_path %}

-For a complete list of publications, please refer to [my CV](https://RuobinGong.github.io/files/RG-cv.pdf).
+For a more complete and up-to-date list of publications, please refer to [my CV](https://RuobinGong.github.io/files/RG-cv.pdf).

 ## On inference foundations